-Academic Honesty (Senate Policy):
+Academic Honesty (Senate Policy)

-Atkinson as a Faculty considers breaches of the Senate Policy on Academic Honesty to be serious matters.
+Breaches of Senate Policy on Academic Honesty are a serious matter.
 To quote the Senate Policy on Academic Honesty: The Policy on Academic Honesty is a reaffirmation and clarification for members of the University of the general obligation to maintain the highest standards of academic honesty.
 It outlines the general responsibility of faculty to foster acceptable standards of academic conduct and of the student to be mindful of and abide by such standards.